btwei/3D-Fluid-SPH/README.md

-# 2D-Fluid-Simulation
+# 3D-Fluid-Simulation
-A 2D Fluid Simulation, implemented using C++ and OpenGL
+A 3D Fluid Simulation, implemented via SPH using C++ and OpenGL

+Implemented similarly to Mattias Müller's "Paticle-Based Fluid Simulation for Interactive Applications" paper

+Runnable on linux via cmake with dependencies on: glfw3, OpenGL, glm

+Video demo and linux release coming soon